A collective of hobbyists, engineers, and artists who make creative-technical software, hardware, and mixed media projects

 A typical Hack Night schedule looks something like this:

-highly technical, whether you're an art major or a CS major -
+or are highly technical, whether you're an art major or a CS major

 you're invited.